 When it comes to retailing, stylists should mention and display the products throughout the service.
 “Because retail has some of the highest amounts of profit, stylists need to make selling a priority,” she said.
-When clients are checking out, place the products on the checkout counter, and say something like, “this is what we recommend you take home today.”
+“We place the products on the checkout counter and tell them, ‘this is what we recommend you take home today.’”

 What are the ways you’ve used feedback to improve the business?

 “If we’re thinking of bringing on a new service, we do a poll on social media, and we’ll do it in-house, too,” she said.
 Getting feedback from customers before bringing a new service on is something that Landis had to learn as a new business owner.
 Feedback was also especially valuable when it came to employee communication.

 “It was a learning curve because I didn’t have that at places I worked before, but once I realized how impactful it was for the team to have input and open communication, it changed the business on almost every level.”